liscovich/functional-specs/popper_functional_specs.md

 The **Our Story** page is a static About page.
 It explains who Karl Popper is and introduces the Popper team.

 **Our Story** features the same Header and Footer as the **Landing Page**.
 On the left is a photo of Karl Popper taken by Lucinda Douglas-Menzies.
 This photo should be cropped as necessary to work with the overall design of the page.
 We were able to secure rights to use this photo, provided we give credit to the photographer.
-Under the cropped photo should be the text, <code>"&copy; Lucinda Douglas-Menzies" and "Reproduced with the generous permission of the photographer"</code>.
+Under the cropped photo should be the text, <code>"&copy; Lucinda Douglas-Menzies"</code> and <code>"Reproduced with the generous permission of the photographer"</code>.

 To the right of Karl Popper's likeness, we would like to include a section called <code>"Behind the Name"</code> and, beneath it, <code>"Team"</code>.
 We are currently working on this text and will provide it once it is ready.
 For now, we anticipate that the text in each section will not be more than two paragraphs long.

 We would like the other static pages on the Researcher site to feature the same wrapper as **Our Story**.
 These other pages are **Contact**, **Terms of Service**, **Privacy**, and **Security**. **Terms of Service**, **Privacy**, and **Security** should open up in popup windows.

-#Experiment Library
+#Experiments Library

-**Experiment Library** is the final page accessible to users who are not signed in from the **Landing Page**.
+**Experiments Library** is the final page accessible to users who are not signed in from the **Landing Page**.
 The page includes a few additional features once a user has signed in.
 These differences will be noted below when relevant.

-There are five main components in **Experiment Library**:
+There are five main components in **Experiments Library**:

 1. Logo
 2. Navigation Bar